toxdes/python-scripts/README.md

 # Python Scripts

-These repository contains some helper scripts I've written for day to day use.
-This was part of dotfiles repo before, now it's a different repo, cause why not?
+This repository contains some helper scripts I've written for day-to-day use.
+It was part of the [dotfiles repo](https://github.com/toxdes/dotfiles) earlier, but is now a separate repository for easier maintenance.

-Most stuff can be done with bash scripts, but it was way to difficult for me to run, and also my love for python.
+### Notes:

-Most files here are aliased conveniently in the [`aliasrc`](https://github.com/toxdes/dotfiles/blob/master/config-files/ALIASRC) of the dotfiles repo, to make them actually usable.
+1. Most of the things here can usually be achieved by using `bash` or `<your favourite shell>`, but `python` is easier.

-This repo also contains some `bash` files, cause they're super simple _and_ useful.
+2. Most files here are aliased conveniently in the [`aliasrc`](https://github.com/toxdes/dotfiles/blob/master/config-files/ALIASRC) of the dotfiles repo, to make them actually usable.

 # Content

 ### 1. `youtube.py`

-Helper script on top of `youtube-dl` to make downloading way easier.
+**Depends On**: `xclipboard` and `youtube-dl` (`youtube-dlp`).

-Requires `xclipboard`.
+This is a helper script on top of `youtube-dl` to make downloading way easier.
+This script can be installed by running `curl -fsSL sh.txds.me/yt | bash`, it installs both `youtube-dlp` and this wrapper script as well.

 ```shell
 usage: youtube.py [-h] [-c] [-p] [-q {240p,360p,480p,720p,1080p,1440p}] [-a] [-o OUTPUT_DIR] [-r] [-i] [-e] [-t]